mattermost/docs/source/comply/legal-hold.rst

 1. In Mattermost, go to **System Console > Environment > File Storage**.
 2. Set the **File Storage System** to **Amazon S3**.
 3. Connect the Amazon S3 storage with Mattermost by specifying the S3 bucket name, prefix, AWS region, and hostname.
 You may optionally specify the access keys if using IAM roles.
-4. Learn more about file storage configuration options in our `product documentation </configure/environment-configuration-settings.html#file-storage>`__.
+4. Learn more about file storage configuration options in our :ref:`product documentation <configure/environment-configuration-settings:file storage>`.

 .. note::

     - For legal hold, only Amazon S3 is supported at this time, for increased reliability, compliance and automation capabilities.
     - Support for additional file storage options such as MinIO or local file storage are under consideration.
     - You may also optionally use our API to preserve data for legal hold.
-See our `electronic discovery </comply/electronic-discovery.html#mattermost-restful-api>`__ product documentation to learn more.
+See our :ref:`electronic discovery <comply/electronic-discovery:mattermost restful api>` product documentation to learn more.

 2 - Enable compliance exports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^